Colombia could cut import taxes to boost local auto assembly

 Sales of cars made abroad overtook those of locally assembled vehicles during the peso’s gradual strengthening in the last few years which lowered the cost of imports.
 Roughly two thirds of new cars sold in Colombia are imported.

-Colombia’s Colmotores assembles General Motors’ Chevrolet cars while France’s Renault models are made by local company Sofasa.
-Japan’s Mazda cars are produced locally by the Colombian Automotive Company.
+Colombia’s Colmotores assembles General Motors’ (GM.N) Chevrolet cars while France’s Renault (RENA.PA) models are made by local company Sofasa.
+Japan’s Mazda (7261.T) cars are produced locally by the Colombian Automotive Company.

 Colombia has been buying dollars regularly since February through the central bank and by reducing foreign debt, measures which have helped weaken the peso by 6.3 percent so far this year, undoing part of its 9 percent appreciation in 2012.